GaukasWang/GFW-2021Summer-TLS-RST-Incident/README.md

 ## Latest Status

+11/08/2021 05:30 UTC
+- The behavior is again observed on some(?) servers.
+We believe it is related to **China Communist Party's Sixth Plenary Session of the 19th Central Committee** (Nov 8-11)

 07/28/2021 16:00 UTC
 - The behavior has been inactive for several days.
 We are concluding the incident.